bijitregmi/encyclopedia/README.md

 ## Installation

-Clone repository to a folder in your machine.
-Must [Python](https://www.python.org/) installed
+Clone repository into a folder in your machine.
+Must have [Python](https://www.python.org/) installed.

 ```bash
 cd {your_folder}